Creating a product that resonates with your customers is only half the battle in the dynamic business world.

-It is a set of business rules that a product or service must meet to be accepted by the user.
+Product acceptance criteria are a set of business rules that a product or service must meet to be accepted by the user.
 They are distinctive for each user.

 What is a User Story?

-It contains the type of user, what does he want, and why does he want it.
+It contains the type of user, what they want, and why they want it.
 Usually, the client, end-user, manager, or development team member writes a user story.

-User story follows simple template like as a < type of user>, I want <action>, so that <benefit>.
+User story follows a simple template like as a < type of user>, I want <action>, so that <benefit>.

 - Type of user means a person or a system who interacts with the implemented system to reach the goal.